wp-plugins/wp-easycart/trunk/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.

+= 1.2.2 =
+* Addition: DHL Live Shipping
+* Addition: Brain Tree S2S Payment Gateway
+* Addition: Payment Express PxPay2.0
+* Addition: International Rates for USPS
+* Bug Fix - Payment gateway responses now saving for all gateways
+* Bug Fix - PayPal IPN listener on some servers was not working, fixed a code error and prevented typo errors by the user.
 = 1.2.1 =
 * Bug Fix - correction for users that require FTP.
 Should allow for backup, install, and other plugin updates.
 * Admin Upgrades and Improvements.